-Can one attain a beach body with six pack at 47 years of age?
-When you are overweight at around 200 pounds (90 kgs) with a waist size of 36+ and a body fat % of 33+?
+When you are 47 years of age, overweight at around 200 pounds (90 kgs) with a waist size of 36+ and a body fat % of 33+?
 When you have high blood sugar levels and hypertension?
 Can you get your body fat % to 15% and achieve six pack abs in the process while building muscles?

 Yes, it is doable.
 This is my journey, which I started in November of 2018 when I was at 200+ pounds with 33%+ body fat with medication for hypertension and diagnosed with high sugar levels.